Wishbymithil/Wishbymithil.github.io/README.md

 # Birthday wishing Template
-## G
-ood day to you,  This is a birthday wishing website Template.
+### Good day to you,  This is a birthday wishing website Template.
 # Creator
 * [Mithil sai](https://github.com/Mithilsai)